gustaveroussy/mBC_WES_Fabrice_Andre_2019/README.md

     - Data_access_policy.doc

-Please do not hesitate to contact us (see email below), if you have any further questions.
+For more informations regarding the documents to send, please read our data access policy.
+If you have any further questions, we will be glad to help you go through the process.

 <br>
 Sincerely,